digshake/cse131websitefl19/webpage/_assignments/00-welcome.md

 Now that you have some practice setting up a repository, you should take a minute to load up the exercises repository.
 These exercises are part of the prep work that you will be asked to compelte every week before coming to studio.

-Follow <a href="https://classroom.github.com/a/l0Z_PUrA">this link</a> to access the exercises repository.
+Follow <a href="https://classroom.github.com/a/l0Z_PUrA" target="_blank">this link</a> to access the exercises repository.
 Follow the above steps to load this repository into IntelliJ.
 To close your Lab 0 project and get back to IntelliJ's welcome screen, go to `File -> Close Project`.

 ## Course Information